tlack/xxl/README.md

 The first line declares a global variable named `ctr`.
 Variables are defined using a symbol (also called a tag) containing their name.
 Symbols start with apostrophe `'`.
-Names starting with `.` are referrenced from the root of the XXL context tree, rather than being resolved in the locals context to start, which makes them behave something like globals in traditional languages.
+Names starting with `.` are referenced from the root of the XXL context tree, rather than being resolved in the locals context to start, which makes them behave something like globals in traditional languages.